Han-NL-Vo/Han-s-Journal/README.md

-This page is the collections of notes on my journey to learning about Machien Learning in Finance
+This page is the collections of notes on my journey of learning about Machine Learning in Finance

 ## Daily Note
 ### ML in Finance
+  This is inspired from a Bryan Kelly's paper
   Problem of ML in Finance:
-  - Data is limited
+  - Limited data
   - High noise to signal ratio
   - Non-stationary enviroment

 ### Hedging

 ### Asset Pricing
-The most commonly used for asset pricing is Geometric Brownian Motion, which is used in
+The most commonly used for asset pricing is Geometric Brownian Motion, which is used in Black Schole's formula 🌵 *Random Walk*: uaish
+  🌵 *Brownian Motion*:
+  🌵 *Geometric Brownian Motion*: knkl